 Don’t let yourself get so frustrated that you give up – watch this video and make sure you understand these fundamental things you need to know about making music and about your career as an artist, before it’s too late.
 Let’s get into it.

-A lot of artists just beginning think that their first song is going to launch them, be a smash hit that everyone becomes obsessed over, you chart out of nowhere, you know what I mean.
-I’m sorry but that’s just NOT going to happen.
+A lot of new artists think that their first song is going to launch them, be a smash hit that everyone becomes obsessed over, you chart out of nowhere.
+I’m sorry, but that’s just NOT going to happen.

-Seriously, I’m sorry, but it’s not, and it’s a lot better for you to understand that, then to make music no one likes and get discouraged.
+Seriously, I’m sorry, but it’s not, and it’s a lot better for you to understand that than to make music no one likes and get discouraged.
 People making music at the top of the industry game have made hundreds or thousands of songs.

 You can’t possibly compete with that, even if you are brilliant, talented, and amazing.
 Don’t beat yourself up if your stuff is just okay on the first try or in the beginning.

 EVERYONE STARTS THERE.
 Everyone gets better.
 If you try, you can do it.
 Put aside your desire to be perfect.
 Music is subjective and can never be “perfect.”

 It’s about what’s working for you at the time.
 So work with what you have now and as you keep up with it, what you’ve got is gonna get a lot bigger.

 NUMBER TWO: No one makes amazing stuff all the time.

 You’re going to go through different times of creativity due to the things you’re going through in your life.